 Recommendation 5.5: Ensure that operators utilize common docking systems for spacecraft.
 This can support and improve in-space rescue efforts.
 In October 2010, NASA, the European Space Agency, the Canadian Space Agency, the Japanese Space Agency, and the Russian Federal Space Agency jointly developed the International Docking System Standard (IDSS), derived in part from the Apollo-Soyuz test project.
 The preface to the standard states, "This International Docking System Standard (IDSS) Interface Definition Document (IDD) establishes a standard docking interface to enable on-orbit crew rescue operations and joint collaborative endeavors utilizing different spacecraft."
 Adhering to this standard will mean that any spacecraft with a compliant international docking system can dock with any other spacecraft with such a docking system.
-It is important to ensure that all crewed spacecraft.
+It is important to ensure that all crewed spacecraft have an IDSS-compliant docking adapter, so they can easily dock with rescue spacecraft.